Frequently Asked Questions (FAQ): Optometry License Application

 7. I submitted Part 2 of my application.
 What do I need to do now and what is the status of my application?
 How long does it take?

 Please note there is a processing time for all applications.
 Current processing times can be viewed at Application Processing Times.
 During that time there is no update on the status of your application as it is pending review by the Licensing unit.
 Once your application is reviewed, you will be contacted if anything is missing.
-Missing items will also be added the Application Details in your BreEZe account.
-Otherwise, your application will be approved and your license issued.
+Otherwise, your application will be approved, and your license issued.

 8. I am a licensed Optometrist in another state.
 What must I do to obtain licensure in California?

-In addition to completing the items listed above on question #5, out of state applicants must obtain a Letter of Verification (LOV) from any state(s) from which you may have or had optometry licensure.
+In addition to completing the items listed above on question #6, out of state applicants must obtain a Letter of Verification (LOV) from any state(s) from which you may have or had optometry licensure.
 When you contact the respective optometry board, their staff will help you request a LOV.
-Other states may submit LOVs by email at optometry@dca.ca.gov or postal service to 2450 Del Paso Rd, Suite 105, Sacramento, CA. 95834.
+Other states may submit LOVs by email at optometrylicensing@dca.ca.gov or by mail to 2450 Del Paso Rd, Suite 105, Sacramento, CA. 95834.
+Depending on the original state of licensure, CSBO may be able to verify your out of state license electronically.

 9. What kind of Optometry license types does California issue?